Contrasting Constellation Brands (STZ) and Its Competitors

 |2.41

-Constellation Brands currently has a consensus price target of $270.78, indicating a potential upside of 15.86%.
-As a group, “Beverages” companies have a potential upside of 117.64%.
-Given Constellation Brands’ competitors higher possible upside, analysts clearly believe Constellation Brands has less favorable growth aspects than its competitors.
+Constellation Brands currently has a consensus price target of $273.17, suggesting a potential upside of 11.74%.
+As a group, “Beverages” companies have a potential upside of 112.71%.
+Given Constellation Brands’ rivals higher probable upside, analysts plainly believe Constellation Brands has less favorable growth aspects than its rivals.

 Profitability